finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 create policy "Users can update messages they are involved in" on messages for update using ( auth.uid() = sender_id or auth.uid() = receiver_id );

+-- 5. GROUPS FEATURE SCHEMA
+create table if not exists public.groups ( id uuid default gen_random_uuid() primary key, name text not null, created_by uuid references auth.users not null, created_at timestamp with time zone default timezone('utc'::text, now()) );

+create table if not exists public.group_members ( group_id uuid references public.groups(id) on delete cascade, user_id uuid references public.profiles(id) on delete cascade, joined_at timestamp with time zone default timezone('utc'::text, now()), primary key (group_id, user_id)
+);

+-- RLS for Groups
+alter table public.groups enable row level security;
+alter table public.group_members enable row level security;

+-- Policy: Users can view groups they are members of create policy "View groups if member" on public.groups for select using (
+    exists (
+      select 1 from public.group_members
+      where group_members.group_id = groups.id
+      and group_members.user_id = auth.uid()
+    )
+  );

+-- Policy: Users can create groups create policy "Users can create groups" on public.groups for insert with check ( auth.role() = 'authenticated' );

+-- Policy: Users can view members of groups they are in create policy "View members if in group" on public.group_members for select using (
+    exists (
+      select 1 from public.group_members gm
+      where gm.group_id = group_members.group_id
+      and gm.user_id = auth.uid()
+    )
+  );

+-- Policy: Users can add members (simplified for demo: anyone can join/add for now or creator only) -- Allowing creator to add members create policy "Creator can add members" on public.group_members for insert with check (
+    exists (
+      select 1 from public.groups
+      where groups.id = group_members.group_id
+      and groups.created_by = auth.uid()
+    )
+    or auth.uid() = user_id -- Allow self-join if we implement invite codes later
+  );
 ```

 ---